elena19m/cloud-courses/website/docs/common/containers/_docker.md

 ### Exercise: Generate a container image

-* Write a `Dockerfile.centos` file containing a recipe for generating a container image based on the `gitlab.cs.pub.ro:5050/scgc/cloud-courses/centos:7` container in which to install the `bind-utils` tool.
+* Write a `Dockerfile.rocky` file containing a recipe for generating a container image based on the `quay.io/rockylinux/rockylinux:9` container in which to install the `bind-utils` tool.

 :::note
 To generate a container using a file other than the default `Dockerfile` we use the` -f` option.